I REASONS FOR AND CHALLENGES OF MULTI-SOURCE FINANCING

 In short, common collateral agreements seek to replicate, to the extent possible, the security package that would be obtained by a single lender group, but for the benefit of all.

-The common collateral agreement will also specify whether repayment of the subordinate debt is to be deferred until all senior debt is repaid, or is subordinated only in a default or bankruptcy scenario.
+The common collateral agreement will also specify whether repayment of the subordinate debt is to be deferred until all senior debt is repaid or is subordinated only in a default or bankruptcy scenario.
 In a default scenario, there will likely be a time limit on the suspension of payment of the subordinated debt following the default, unless the senior lenders have by that date accelerated the loans or taken other enforcement action.
 The subordinated lenders do not want to be forced into an indefinite suspension of payments by a minor default.

 The common collateral agreement will typically cover the right of the senior lenders to be paid in full in a bankruptcy prior to any payment on the subordinated debt.
-Beyond this basic issue, common collateral agreements often include waivers by the subordinated lenders of various rights in a bankruptcy, such as any right to challenge the validity of the senior credit documents or the senior lenders' rights to collateral (this waiver may be reciprocal, by both the senior and subordinated lenders), and any right to seek court authority to lift the bankruptcy stay and exercise security rights.
+Beyond this basic issue, common collateral agreements often include waivers by the subordinated lenders of various rights in a bankruptcy, such as any right to challenge the validity of the senior credit documents or the senior lenders' rights to collateral (this waiver may be reciprocal, by both the senior and subordinated lenders) and any right to seek court authority to lift the bankruptcy stay and exercise security rights.
 It may also expressly limit the right of the subordinated lenders to offer debtor-in-possession financing (i.e., financing to the debtor while under bankruptcy protection) to pre-agreed circumstances, or prohibit it entirely, as debtor-in-possession financing can have priority over the senior lenders' debt in some legal systems.
-The common collateral agreement may also include pre-approval by the subordinated lenders for debtor-in-possession financing by the senior lenders (including the subordination of the subordinated debt to such a financing), use of cash collateral by or with approval of the senior lenders, and similar consents.
+The common collateral agreement may also include pre-approval by the subordinated lenders for debtor-in-possession financing by the senior lenders (including the subordination of the subordinated debt to such a financing), use of cash collateral by or with approval of the senior lenders and similar consents.
 The senior lenders may seek to control the vote of the subordinated creditors on any plan of reorganisation for the debtor, though this is likely to be resisted.
-The subordinated lenders may seek to reserve any rights that they would have in a bankruptcy as unsecured creditors, apart from their subordinated lien rights, but the acceptability of such a carve-out from the limitations that would otherwise apply will depend upon what those unsecured creditor rights are under the particular legal system.
+The subordinated lenders may seek to reserve any rights that they would have in a bankruptcy as unsecured creditors, apart from their subordinated lien rights, but the acceptability of such a carve-out from the limitations that would otherwise apply will depend upon the nature of those unsecured creditor rights under the particular legal system.

-Whether occurring in a bankruptcy scenario or otherwise, payments improperly received by a subordinated lender to which the senior lenders are entitled under the terms of the common collateral agreement are deemed to be held in trust for the benefit of the senior lenders, and must be turned over to them.
+Whether occurring in a bankruptcy scenario or otherwise, payments improperly received by a subordinated lender to which the senior lenders are entitled under the terms of the common collateral agreement are deemed to be held in trust for the benefit of the senior lenders and must be turned over to them.

 Certain other questions of rights among the lenders must also be addressed by the common collateral agreement.

-- Take additional collateral in which the other groups do not participate?
+- take additional collateral in which the other groups do not participate?

-- Shorten the maturity of its loans?
+- shorten the maturity of its loans?

-- Amend or waive its positive and negative covenants for the borrower?
+- amend or waive its positive and negative covenants for the borrower?

-- Alter its events of default and default remedies?
+- alter its events of default and default remedies?

 Less commercial matters are also addressed, such as the appointment and removal of the collateral agent and its release from liability for actions taken in the performance of its duties (other than willful misconduct, fraud, etc.).
 The common collateral agreement will require that any person acquiring an interest in one of the loans join as a party.

 When directed by the pass mark decision of the lenders, the collateral agent is obligated to enforce the lenders' security under the various security instruments executed pursuant to the common collateral agreement.
 Proceeds of such enforcement will be applied by the collateral agent for the benefit of the various lender groups in accordance with the terms of their relative priorities under the common collateral agreement.
 Collateral agents are typically very reluctant to act without clear direction from the required lenders (or lending groups) so the common collateral agreement will need to be specific as to what agents may do (or are required to do) without specific lender approval.

 A project financing is often undertaken by a project sponsor group of varying creditworthiness, and sponsors with stronger credit frequently find that they could borrow funds at a lower rate through alternative arrangements.
 To avoid suffering the cost of the more expensive project finance arrangement, these sponsors with stronger credit sometimes join the lender groups as co-lenders, essentially neutralising their cost of the financing by acting both as lenders that receive interest as well as borrowers that pay it.